Engineering and construction

 Alberta's engineering and construction (EC) firms make a significant contribution to Alberta's economy, accounting for 10% of the province's gross domestic product (GDP).

 Dedication in developing and applying technology and project management skills enhances each undertaking and promotes a well-known standard of distinction.
 Building on long-established excellence in civil, mechanical, municipal and environmental disciplines, Alberta's EC firms are skilled in the design and construction of major projects.

 EC is a knowledge-based sector.
-The more than 275,000 Albertans employed in this sector have succeeded in developing diverse and strong world-class skills.
-Indirect and induced employment is approximately equal to direct employment.
+The more than 300,000 Albertans employed in this sector have succeeded in developing diverse and strong world-class skills.
+About another 400,000 Alberta workers are dependent on this sector.

 For more information on Alberta's EC sector, see: